SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Archives-Workgroup/Docs/GoogleDocs/1MIItGDkPIBMA6x-_rvIaWvpRE_sKkkz9TdEhao_MVwM/doc-with-comments.md

-LLMs do not understand meaning they only return semantic indices
+LLMs do not understand meaning they only return semantic indices (still can be lies  lol)